Code-Institute-Submissions/portfolio-6/readme.md

 - Parallax Summary Boxes - This implementation is something I admired when learning about Parallax effects through one of [Kevin Powell](https://www.youtube.com/watch?v=SmolT-tV5Lw)'s videos.

+- Firebase integration - Connecting the contact form to a back-end server is something I felt keen to have implemented into this project.
+Brad Traversy has a great [video](https://www.youtube.com/watch?v=PP4Tr0l08NE) explaining how to set up a contact form with Firebase.